Duloxetine vs. placebo in patients with painful diabetic neuropathy

 • Overall, the findings suggest that duloxetine is an effective treatment option for patients with painful diabetic neuropathy, providing significant pain relief and improving overall quality of life.

-See also Duloxetine pakistan
+See also Duloxetine cardiac effects

 Clinical Implications